 After careful review, our auditors contact the reseller or end customer for supporting details, and obtain repayment for any excessive or erroneous claims.

 Prevent abuse and errors

-Prevent and recover erroneous payments
+Prevent and recover erroneous deductions

 Avoid profit leakage